Eefjeroelfsema/Project_january/report.md

 ## Technical design

-For each of my data visualizations I made a new javascriptfile.
-There are four visualizations in my
+My website has 2 main pages: the homepage and the explanation page.
+In my homepage there are the visualizations.
-website: a map, multiple linechart, piechart and a barchart.
+There are four visualizations on my website: a map, multiple linechart, piechart and a barchart.
+For every visualization I made a new javascript (which I will explain below).
+In my explanation page there is only text.
+I will explain my javascripts and visualizations below:

 ### map.js:
 - <b>Code</b>: In this file my Europian Map is made and updated.
 In the beginning the svg is made and the information